ssinghbi02/elevator/README.md

 ## Synopsis

 The Elevator reads in raw instructions from file within classpath and to create a list of Command objects.
-Elevator has a dependency controller which interpret raw command and provides sequence of instruction which elevator can understand.
-Elevator takes controller when instantiated.
+Elevator has a controller which interpret raw command and provides sequence of instruction which elevator can understand.
 There are two type of controller (modeA and modeB) which embed algorithm to compute path logic and then elevator displays path and distance.

-## Code Example
+## Class Diagram
 ![alt text][diagram]
 [diagram]: https://github.com/ssinghbi02/elevator/raw/master/diagram.png "Class Diagram"